Creating Privet Bonsai By Using Deadwood Techniques

 Step 5: Add some details

-Use smaller burr to add details to the wood.
+Use a smaller burr to add details to the wood.
 Remember, you are trying to make it look natural and not man-made.
 In this step, focus on blending in tool marks and enhancing features of the wood.

-Trunk on the right is turned into a Jin with a hollow.
+The trunk on the right is turned into a Jin with a hollow.
 It looks very natural and complements the main trunks.

 Step 4: Applying Lime Sulfur